 Deadline August 1st, 2021

-Project name: Friendly Forge Format (F3): an Open Standard for exchanging software projects between forges
+Project name: Friendly Forge Format (F3): an Open Standard for secure communication between software forges

 Website / wiki: About the Friendly Forge Format (F3)

 Abstract: Can you explain the whole project and its expected outcome(s).
 (1200 characters)